openfin/hello-openfin-selenium-example/README.md

 ===========================
 Examples of simple tests for Hello OpenFin app using popular WebDriver JS Bindings, test frameworks and assertion libraries.

 We have modified the latest Chrome driver to work with OpenFin runtime.
-A copy of this version of chromedriver.exe is included in this project.
+A copy of the chromedriver.exe is included in this project.

 Examples for the following WebDriver JS Bindings are included in this project: